rbertolusso/intubate/README.md

 `intubate` depends only on `base` library, so its implementation is very lean.

-To be able to continue to include more interfaces without bloating your system, starting from version 0.99.3 (not yet submitted) `intubate` **will not** install the packages that include the interfaced functions.
+To be able to continue to include more interfaces without bloating your system, as people tend to use a given subset of packages according to their needs, starting from version 0.99.3 (not yet submitted) `intubate` **will not** install the packages that include the interfaced functions.
 You need to install them yourself, and load the corresponding libraries before or after loading `intubate` (but before using them in your pipelines).
+This way people oriented only to one of: traditional statistics, machine learning, finance, bio-statistics, bio-informatics, ..., will not have to install all the packages if they intend to use only a subset of them.

 `intubate` *also* let's
 you **create your own interfaces** "on demand", **right now**, giving you full power of decision regarding which functions to interface.
 It *also* let's you **call the non-pipe-aware functions directly**, withou the need of defining an interface.

-The possibility of being able to amplify the scope of `intubate` may prove to be particularly welcome in case you are related to a particular field that may, in the long run, continue to lack interfaces due to my unforgivable, but unavoidable, lack of interest and/or ignorance.
+The ability of being able to amplify the scope of `intubate` may prove to be particularly welcome in case you are related to a particular field that may, in the long run, continue to lack interfaces due to my unforgivable, but unavoidable, lack of interest and/or ignorance.